-- In your opinion, which changes, if any, are needed in the scientific system to be more attractive to female scientists and possible future scientists?
+- In your opinion, which changes, if any, are needed in the scientific system to be more attractive to women in science and possible future scientists?

 - Do you have anything else that you’d like to tell us about?

-In addition to the answers to the questions it would be great to get (if possible):
+In addition to the answers to the questions it would be great to get:

 - A short bio about yourself (a few sentences about your professional background, where you got your education, where you currently work, and what makes you passionate about your field of research)